 EXCLUDE control statement is used to specify the selection criteria.

-Note: By removing unneeded records with an INCLUDE or OMIT statement beforesorting, copying or merging, the speed of the sort, copy ormerge can be increased.
+By removing unneeded records with an INCLUDE or OMIT statement before sorting, copying or merging, the speed of the sort, copy or merge can be increased.

-Subset of the records can be selected in an input data set by:
+Subset of the records can be selected from the input dataset by:

-- Using an INCLUDE control statement to collect wanted records
+- Using INCLUDE control statement to collect wanted records

-- Using an OMIT control statement to exclude unwanted records
+- Using OMIT control statement to exclude unwanted records

-- Different INCLUDE and OMIT parameters can be used on different OUTFIL statements.
+- Specifying INCLUDE and OMIT parameters on different OUTFIL statements.

-The OUTFIL statement should be used if INCLUDE and OMIT needs to be used in the same SORT step.
+The OUTFIL statement should be coded if INCLUDE and OMIT needs to be used in the same SORT step.